 - The standard of living of all parties involved

 The court also examines a few other factors while determining the amount and duration of alimony, such as:

 - The contributions that each party has made to the marriage, both monetarily and non-monetarily

 - The physical and mental condition of each party

 Is Alimony Permanent?

 Permanent alimony is sometimes awarded in Maryland.
-The court can award permanent alimony to a party if it determines that they are not reasonably able to become self-supporting due to issues like their age, illness, or disability.
+The court can award permanent alimony to a dependent spouse if it determines that they are not reasonably able to become self-supporting due to issues like their age, illness, or disability.